PbTe/SnTe heterostructures -- candidate platform for studying spin-triplet superconductivity

-Point-contact spectroscopy is an experimental technique involving the Andreev reflection (or tunnelling) of an electron on the interface between a superconductor and a normal metal.
+Point-contact spectroscopy is an experimental technique involving the Andreev reflection (or tunneling) of an electron on the interface between a superconductor and a normal metal.
 This is a process in which a single electron with momentum $k$ is injected into a superconductor and binds with a free electron forming a Cooper pair.
-Since the momentum, spin, and number of particles are conserved a single hole is reflected with momentum equal to $-k$ and an adequate spin \cite{daghero_probing_2010}.
-This process can be studied by measuring differential conductance as a function of the voltage bias $V$ corresponding to incident electron energy (eV), schematically shown in the insert to Fig.\ref{fig:intropcs}a.
+Since the momentum, spin, and number of particles are conserved, a single hole is reflected with momentum equal to $-k$ and an adequate spin \cite{daghero_probing_2010}.
+This process can be studied by measuring differential conductance as a function of voltage bias $V$ corresponding to incident electron energy (eV), schematically shown in the Figure \ref{fig:intropcs}a.
 This technique also allows the determination spin polarization of ferromagnetic contacts \cite{Soulen1998, Chen2010, Chen2012, Panguluri2004}, as well as to study the SC order parameter $\Delta$ and to distinguish between different orbital symmetries (s-wave, p-wave, d-wave)\cite{wang_tip-induced_2018}.
 It was used for qualitative demonstration of topological superconductivity in $Cu_xBi_2Se_3$ \cite{Sasaki2011} as well as for quantitative analysis of p-wave spectra in PCS of $UTe_2$ \cite{Yoon2024-jz}.